arangodb/arangodb/Documentation/DocuBlocks/Rest/Administration/get_admin_status.md

 shutdown, i.e. while `maintenance` is `true`.

-You need to start _arangod_ with the `--server.early-connections` startup option enabled to be able to query the endpoint during the startup phase.
+You need to start _arangod_ with the `--server.early-connections` startup option enabled to be able to query the endpoint during the startup process.
 If authentication is enabled, then you need to use the super-user JWT for the request because the user management is not available during the startup.